roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "You know, I'm pretty out of place with all these women around, right?"
 "Well, this is a lily garden, it can't be helped, I think."
 "I guess.
-But I feel so alienated, huh-"
+But I feel so alienated, huh–."
 "...I'm here, you know?"
 "...Yeah."
 "Don't worry, I'll always be together with you, Kizuna."